tobiashead/synthetic-pipeline-for-3d-reconstruction-of-falling-particles/README.md

-# Synthetic pipeline for 3D-reconstruction of falling particles (data-gen-only-branch)
+# Synthetic pipeline for 3D-reconstruction of falling particles (data-gen-only-mult-obj-branch)

 ## Features
-Generation of a synthetic data set of falling particles
+Generation of a synthetic data set of multiple static particles

+## Project Status
+This project is still in development.

 ## Requirements

 - Windows 10/11